 ONE OVERNIGHT STAY

-formed millions of years ago by volcanic eruptions and a vast blanket of lava that spread into the Atlantic Ocean.
-Years of waves crashing
+were formed millions of years ago by volcanic eruptions and a vast blanket of lava that spread into the Atlantic ocean.

 In 1722 when the botanist Joseph Banks highlighted the wild & natural beauty of the island.
 It soon became a must-see location.
 Famous visitors have